DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/20 Sort Data.md

-The **sorting**.[mode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/sorting/#mode) property specifies whether users can sort grid records by single or multiple columns.
+The **sorting**.[mode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/sorting/#mode) property specifies whether users can sort records by single or multiple columns.
 This tutorial uses the default sorting mode - single.

 You can also set a column's [sortOrder](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#sortOrder) and [sortIndex](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#sortIndex) properties to specify the initial sorting settings. **sortIndex** applies only in multiple sorting mode.